 Extensive DUI Defense Experience

-Our attorneys bring over 50 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Troy, IL.
-Our team knows the local DUI process and how to position your case to achieve the best possible outcome.
+Our attorneys bring over 60 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Troy, IL.
+We know how local prosecutors, judges, and courts handle these charges, and we know how to position your case for the best possible outcome.

 Available When You Need Us